-5.3 Availability of online course resources
+4.3 Availability of online course resources

-From the survey, we note that online courses are not meeting the needs of the students.
+According to the survey, we can see that the effect of an online course is not meeting the needs of the students.
 The main reason is the insufficient quality of learning resources on the online teaching platform.
 Learning resources on the online teaching platform should not repeat the content of traditional classroom.
 The instructors should not only upload the course presentations and course outline but also need to design special teaching material for online courses and provide updated learning resources online in a timely manner.
 The instructor should enrich the media form of learning resources by providing video content in addition to textual material.
 Possible techniques to consider are: animation, video, audio, and mind mapping.
 These techniques will enhance the learning resources and the advantages of multimedia can be fully deployed (Luo Hao, 2014).
 The Chinese universities are experiencing a platform resource shortage in this regard.
 Instructors can provide available links from sources such as the global open course list and China's Open University courses to solve this problem.